seanTsmith/tequila/README.md

 - tequilaStore needs to be set not hard coded (mongo)
 - Improve Session to handle server side auth on store
 - Add authentication to Store via sessions
-- Make validation for model in conjunction with attributes - extend current validation to code and rule based
 - Attribute visible property
 - Attribute image type
 - has emitEvent bypassed the spec?